OctopusDeploy/blog/blog/2023-07/azure-container-apps/index.md

 ## Getting started

-Before you can deploy to Azure Container Apps, you need a few things configured:
+Before you can deploy to Azure Container Apps, you need to configure:

 - A container registry for your containers
 - A build server to push your containers to the registry